ChenLiu-1996/ChenLiu-1996.github.io/course_projects/CellSegBenchmark/Readme.md

-# Towards a Large-Scale Unbiased Machine Learning Benchmark for Cell Instance Segmentation: Final Report for CPSC 537 Intro to Database Systems
+# Towards a Large-Scale Unbiased Machine Learning Benchmark for Cell Instance Segmentation

 ### Overview
 This is my final project for the course CPSC 437/539 Intro to Database Systems in Fall 2023.